APRA coup d'état: Attacks against Bandung and Jakarta

+But the attempt to evacuate the Regiment Speciale Troepen (RST), a combination of red berets and green berets, came too late.
+From some of his former men, Westerling heard about the plan, and before the deportation of RST troops to the Netherlands began, on 23 January 1950, Westerling launched his coup.
 Westerling's planned coup d’état involved the near-simultaneous capture of Bandung and Jakarta, followed by the capture of Buitenzorg (modern-day Bogor) where some minor government departments were based.
 On 22 January, Westerling's troops would infiltrate Bandung on board trucks, disguised as members of the Tentara Nasional Indonesia (TNI).
 At 10 pm, they would seize ammunition stocks from the old KNIL arms depot in Bandung and then dispatch them to a rendezvous point 15 miles away for delivery to Djakarta by 11 pm.
-At 5 am on 23 January, APRA forces based in nearby Tjimahi would capture strategic locations like military bases, police stations, and government buildings and communications facilities throughout Bandung and Jakarta.

-At dawn, about 520 APRA soldiers entered Bandung.
+At 5 am on 23 January, APRA forces based in nearby Tjimahi would capture strategic locations like military bases, police stations, and government buildings and communications facilities throughout Bandung and Jakarta.At dawn, about 520 APRA soldiers entered Bandung.
 However, the Siliwangi Division, which was encamped in the city, had been forewarned of Westerling's plans.
+KNIL Lieutenant Colonel T. Cassa had telephoned General Engles and reported: "A strong APRA force is moving along Jalan Pos Besar towards Bandung."
 A motorized unit was sent to intercept the Legion, but was quickly defeated.
 Advancing through Bandung, the APRA captured key locations including the TNI's headquarters and the Siliwangi barracks.
 Within an hour, they had secured the city center and eliminated all resistance.
 TNI Lieutenant Colonel Adolf Lembong and 93 other Indonesian soldiers and officers were killed.
 The majority of the TNI forces were taken by surprise and there were reports of soldiers discarding their uniforms and fleeing.
 TNI Colonel Erie Sudeweo sought refuge in the Dutch barracks.

 However, the second phase of the coup d'état collapsed since the majority of the KNIL's commanders cooperated with the Indonesian government and refused to support Westerling's actions.
 A Dutch officer discovered the unloading of ammunition from the Bandung arms depot into trucks of the APRA.
 Due to this development, the ammunitions convoy did not arrive in the Republican capital Jakarta at 11 PM as planned.
 Westerling's Legion was unable to launch its scheduled attack at 5 AM on 23 January.
 There had been plans to seize the presidential palace, army barracks and to arrest Republican politicians including Sukarno, Hatta, Hamengkubuwono IX and Ali Budiardjo.
 Unable to find any ammunition, Westerling was forced to abort his attack by 6 AM.
 With the coup attempt in tatters, the APRA retreated from Bandung after negotiations with KNIL Major General Edu Engles.
 By 5 PM Republican forces under Sadikin had re-established control over Bandung.